KenpachiKen1/MarketMentor/docs/developerManual.md

 POST /user/add-to-portfolio doesn't use any API's simply adds a ticker symbol and the stock to the users portfolio

-POST /user/add-to-portfolio removes the given stock from the users portfolio
+POST /user/remove-to-portfolio removes the given stock from the users portfolio (WAS A FUNCTION but vercel only allows 12 serverless functions :( on their free plan))

 PATCH /update-profile updates the users progress when they complete a learning module.